Electorate of Saxony: Reformed Protestantism

 The introduction of Calvinism into Electoral Saxony began under Elector Christian I (r.
 1586–1591).
 In time it prevailed over the orthodox Lutheran party, and the new church order was enforced nationwide.
 With Christian's death in 1591, the situation changed abruptly.
 Under a guardianship government established for the underaged Christian II (r.
 1591–1611), Calvinist movements in Saxony were opposed with violence.
-Calvinist supporters were removed from all offices, and the houses of wealthy Calvinists were stormed and set on fire.
+Calvinist supporters were removed from all offices, and in the Leipzig Calvinist storm the houses of wealthy Calvinists were stormed and set on fire.

 The growing differences between reformed and orthodox Lutheranism strengthened the influence of the Catholic Counter-Reformation, which was supported by the emperor.
 Electoral Saxony tried to mediate between the parties in the Empire.
 In 1608 the Protestant Union was founded as an alliance of the Protestant imperial estates, followed in 1609 by the union of the Catholic imperial estates into the Catholic League.